onumahkalusamuel/AlgorithmFridays/README.md

 Full details and instructions on participation can be found [here](https://meekg33k.dev/introducing-algorithm-fridays)

 ## Rewards
 There is a $20 reward for the chosen (best performing) result.
-The prize, doesn't make it a competition of sorts; rather it's a way
+The prize, **doesn't make it a competition of sorts;** rather it's a way of appreciating and motivating programmers.